KaioGomesx/OnionSiteSearch/README.md

 <h3>Running the script</h3>

-to run that script type `$ npm search.js linux` linux is the keyword in which we will look for sites related to it.
+to run this script `$ npm search.js linux` linux is the keyword in which we will look for sites related to it.

 <h3> Contact me </h3>